Fight Ransomware with a Cybersecurity Audit

 IT professionals have long advised enterprises to have a complete, up-to-date picture of their IT environment and devices.
 In theory, that was much simpler when the enterprise network was bounded and the number of connected devices far fewer.
 These days, the complexity of enterprise IT requires a more sophisticated approach—beyond mere audit and inventory to encompass full-scale attack surface risk management.

 Establishing a rigorous cybersecurity audit process is key to that evolved approach, using the latest tools for attack surface discovery to bring every asset and device into visibility.
-Since no single solution today can do the full job of discovery, assessment, and mitigation, organizations that want to position themselves well for the future should seek out an open platform that can integrate all the necessary capabilities.
+Since no single solution today can do the full job of discovery, assessment, and mitigation, organisations that want to position themselves well for the future should seek out an open platform that can integrate all the necessary capabilities.

 Ransomware and other cyber threats will continue to exploit the dark, forgotten corners of the enterprise IT environment.
-With regular cybersecurity audits and a disciplined attack surface risk management approach, organizations can push back the shadows and reduce their risks.
+With regular cybersecurity audits and a disciplined attack surface risk management approach, organisations can push back the shadows and reduce their risks.

 For more Trend Micro thought leadership on ransomware protection and other cybersecurity topics, check out these further resources: